Delivery Man (TV series)

-Delivery Man (Korean: 딜리버리맨) is an ongoing South Korean television series starring Yoon Chan-young, Bang Min-ah, and Kim Min-seok.
-It is an original drama of Genie TV, and is available for streaming on its platform, and on TVING, Viki and Viu in selected regions.
-It also premiered on ENA on March 1, 2023, and airs every Wednesday and Thursday at 21:00 (KST).
+Delivery Man (Korean: 딜리버리맨) is a 2023 South Korean television series starring Yoon Chan-young, Bang Min-ah, and Kim Min-seok.
+It is an original drama of Genie TV, and is available for streaming on its platform, and on TVING (in South Korea), Viki and Viu in selected regions.
+It also aired on ENA from March 1 to April 6, 2023, every Wednesday and Thursday at 21:00 (KST) for 16 episodes.

 Synopsis

 The series is a comedic investigative drama about a taxi driver who grants the last wishes of ghosts.